dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean, the red shading represents the 95% of
-> mean confidence interval (not visible in this plot because its narrow
-> interval) and the black dotted line represent the upper threshold to
+> respectivaly, median and mean and the black dotted line represent the
-> the outliers (3rd qu. + 1.5 IQR).
+> upper threshold to the outliers (3rd qu. + 1.5 IQR).

 Note as the distribution comprises below 5 hours (upper threshold to the outliers).
 The median is 30 minutes (0.5 hour).
 That is, 50% of time